Preetamk97/CPP-Notes/27_Friend-Functions-In-C++.md

 //3. c3 = sumComplex(c1, c2)  ===> Valid Code.
 //4.
 Can be invoked without the help of any object.
 //5.
 Usually contains objects as arguments.
 //6.
-Can be declared inside public or private area of the class  ===> Output will be same.
+Can be declared inside public or private area of the class  ===> It doesn'nt make a difference.
 ```